mariev/mariev.github.com/tutorial.md

 <h2>Common angles</h2>
-Common angles show ribbons intersecting an axis in an ordered manner and with an offset.
+Common angles are similar to PCPs in the ability to display multiple variables as vertical axes, but with application to categorical data.
+The vertical axes are shown as stacked bar charts capturing the proportion of observations for each category.
+Ribbons connect observation pairs, with the ribbon thickness indicating the relative number of observations for that pair.
+Ribbons intersect an axis in an ordered manner and <b><i>with an offset</i></b>.

 <div style="width:75%;margin:auto;">
 <figure>